angelolocritani/Rimworld-AnimalsAgeFilter/README.md

 - if a pack animal is carrying items
 - an immediate or periodic needs for tending;
 - designation for slaughtering
+- malnutrition status

+IMPORTANT NOTE:
+- safe to add to an ongoing game
+- to remove from an ongoing game it's best to allow all pen filters, save the game, and only then remove the mod

 Steam download: https://steamcommunity.com/sharedfiles/filedetails/?id=2558978295